-Criminal threats or terroristic threats (these terms can be used interchangeably) is a criminal charge that can be charged either as a felony or as a misdemeanor.
-The important thing to know about a criminal or terroristic threats charge is that if it is charged as a felony then it is a strike offense.
-As we discuss in other parts of our website, a strike offense will subject an individual to either double the maximum punishment of a new felony offense, or potentially a life sentence if the defendant has two or more prior strike convictions.
-A first-time offender who is convicted of making criminal or terrorist threats can face either 16 months, two years, or three years in state prison.
-A conviction for a misdemeanor criminal or terroristic threats charge can carry up to one year in the County jail and thousand dollar fine or both.
+A strike offense will subject an individual to either double the maximum punishment of a new felony offense, or potentially a life sentence if the defendant has two or more prior strike convictions.
+A first-time offender who is convicted of making criminal or terrorist threats can face up to three years in state prison.
+A conviction for a misdemeanor criminal or terroristic threats charge can carry up to one year in the county jail and a $1,000 fine or both.

-In order for the Dist.
-Atty. to prove that any criminal or terrorist threat has been made the district attorney needs to approve the following six elements.
+In order for the district attorney to prove a criminal or terrorist threat has been made, he or she needs to prove the defendant:

-Several defense issues pop up when criminal or terrorist threats charges are in play.
-Amongst the most common, is whether the words used convey an immediate prospect of the execution of the threat.
-For example, an alleged threat that is remote in time, i.e., “I will kill next month when I come back to town” is likely not sufficient to violate the statute.
+Several issues arise when defending against criminal or terrorist threats charges.
+Among the most common is whether the words used were enough to communicate an immediate prospect of the execution of the threat.
+For example, an alleged threat that is remote in time, i.e., “I will kill next month when I come back to town” is likely not sufficient.

-Another defense can arise when the threat is relayed through a third party intermediary, i.e., another person, or a social media outlet like Twitter® or Facebook®.
-In this situation, the issue is whether the defendant specifically intended for his or her alleged threat to be communicated to the complaining witness.
+Another defense can arise when the threat is relayed through a third party, i.e., another person, or a social media outlet like Twitter® or Facebook®.
+In this situation, the issue is whether the defendant specifically intended for his or her alleged threat to be communicated to the alleged victim.

-It is also important to know, that the criminal charge of terrorist threats was not enacted to punish emotional outbursts.
+It is also important to know that the criminal charge of making terrorist threats was not enacted to punish emotional outbursts.
 It targets only those who try to instill fear in others.
-Criminal threats do not occur by mere angry utterances or renting soliloquies, however violent.
-[People v.
-Felix, 92 Cal.App.4th 905, 914].
+Criminal threats do not occur by merely making angry utterances, however violent.
+No matter what issues you are up against in your charges, we can help build a solid defense to protect your rights.